GuardianUI/documentation/getting-started/writing-tests.md

-### Initializing Chains and Wallets
+## Initializing Chains and Wallets

 Every test automatically starts with an empty injected wallet connected to Ethereum mainnet.
 There is a simple command to initiate a fork to begin mocking state and performing interactions.
-In the event you are changing chains from Ethereum mainnet you also have to instruct the wallet object of what chain ID to update itself to AFTER the `page.goto` command.
+In the event you are testing on a chain other than Ethereum mainnet, you also have to instruct the wallet object of which chain ID to update itself to AFTER the `page.goto` command.

 ```typescript
 // tests/example.spec.ts